Windows10CE/DSPPlugins/DSPCheats/README.md

 If using r2modman-dsp, go to the Config Editor on the sidebar.
 If installed manually, edit the configuration file at BepInEx/config/com.Windows10CE.DSPCheats.cfg.

 ## Changelog
+2.1.0
+Added NoVeinUsage and MechaSpeedMultiplier.
+FreeHandcraft now allows you to craft things not normally craftable in your inventory.
+UnlockInstantly now allows you to select a tech and it will automatically research all the prerequisites for you.

 2.0.0
 Cheats now reload when you load a save
 Added instant handcraft